Logo Design

 Inner Pages

-Repeat the header logo on interior pages to maintain a consistent user experience, linking to the homepage.
+Repeat the header logo on interior pages to maintain a consistent user experience and link to the homepage.

 Optimised placement across digital touchpoints strengthens branding cohesion and recognition while enhancing navigation.